 Also, an externally hired dispatcher might have his or her own way of working that you may not like or that doesn’t fit in with your company’s culture.
 And, if he or she is coming from a big organization to your small business and applies the previous company’s way of working, it could prove fatal to your business.

 Small business operations requires more involvement than large businesses as the latter are more organized than the former and have properly assigned or distributed work responsibility.

 If the manager hired externally does not get his or her hands dirty to ensure your business reaches greater heights, then it doesn’t make sense to hire such talent.

 How Internal Hiring Improves the Overall Company’s Performance

 Establishing a promotion program and a set of opportunities enables your top performers to see that there are chances for advancement within the company that they already know.

 Announcing your promotion program will even give each driver the chance to feel valued.
-This will not only give them incentive to perform better, it will also create a sense of competition.
-And, with competition comes motivated employees that volunteer for additional deliveries and the difficult jobs.
+This will not only give them an incentive to perform better, but it will also create a sense of competition.
+And, with competition comes motivated employees who volunteer for additional deliveries and difficult jobs.

 So, it will create an environment where the drivers are noticed.
-A driver will start seeking out efficiencies, so that he or she can build his or her reputations as the best on your team.
+A driver will start seeking out efficiencies so that he or she can build his or her reputation as the best on your team.